ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 1. Click 'Install' and wait for installation to complete
 2. Don't forget to enable the module in game using the "Manage Module" button

-### libWrapper

-This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
-It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

-### Color Settings

-This module uses the [color settings](https://github.com/ardittristan/VTTColorSettings) library like a dependency.
-It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ## Features/Settings

 - Use Token Image: Use the actor's Token image instead of the actor's standard image.